Artificial Intelligence (AI) and the literature review process: Generative AI Technology

 Pre-training

-Pre-training technology has been used to enhance language model performance.
+Pre-training technology is used to enhance language model performance.
 It consists of analysing large amounts of data such as text or images.

 In natural language processing, there are five categories of pre-training tasks as outlined in the survey by Zhou et al. (2023) of pretraining foundation models.
 Pre-trained language models are classified according to the word representations approach: